CharlieDigital/coderev/web/content/the-impact-of-ai-on-the-technical-interview-process.md

 [{{ $doc.description }}]{.post-desc}

 At the end of 2024, the startup I had joined was slowly winding down in an acqui-hire.
-As a part of this process, the entire engineering team would need to go through a round of technical interviews as a part of the leveling process.
+As a part of this process, the entire engineering team would need to go through rounds of technical interviews for the purpose of leveling at a potential acquirer.

 To prepare for this, the team was told to prepare by studying leetcode and system design as these were known to be a part of the process for several of the potential acquiring companies.